New York City school principals vote ‘no confidence’ in Mayor de Blasio over reopening plan

 The city’s plan allows for families to choose whether they want to keep their children home for full-time virtual learning or if they want to send them back for “blended instruction,” attending school for part of the week and learning virtually from home on other days The blended model would bring students back in small cohorts to prevent crowding in classrooms.
 About 54 percent of students are set to return to school buildings, but some students have switched to virtual classes at the last minute.

-But de Blasio’s plan did not account for the massive increase in staffing offering those options would require -- nor the fact that many teachers, like those with underlying conditions that make them more vulnerable to coronavirus, would receive clearances to work from home.
+But de Blasio’s plan did not account for the massive increase in staffing those options would require — nor the fact that many teachers, like those with underlying conditions that make them more vulnerable to covid-19, would receive clearances to work from home.
 In some schools, there are so many educators who received medical accommodations to work from home that there are no longer enough teachers to teach face-to-face classes.

-In some high schools, that means that students who arrive at school for face-to-face instruction may instead sit on laptops in classrooms and take virtual classes from teachers working remotely.
+In some high schools, that means that students who arrive at school for face-to-face instruction may instead use laptops in classrooms for classes from teachers working remotely.
 But that’s not possible for younger students, who need close supervision.

 New York City is reopening its schools for working families.
 But many students of color are staying home.

-The city pledged to hire thousands more teachers, but so far it has not been enough: as of Friday, the council said elementary school principals reported needing 1,200 more teachers.
+The city pledged to hire thousands more teachers, but as of Friday, the council said elementary school principals reported needing 1,200 more teachers.

 The problem has still not been resolved, even though school campuses have begun to reopen.
 Last week, the district welcomed back about 90,000 special education students and preschoolers.
 This week, the district is scheduled to welcome back elementary and some middle school students on Tuesday, and middle and high school students on Thursday.